uncodedlb/waprolb/_posts/2015-05-21-Meetup-May.md

 ### TALKS THIS MONTH
-- Presenter Name - TITLE OR TEASER OF PRESENTATION
+- Allen Eubank - [MeteorJS](http://meteor.com), A Demo and Walkthrough
 - Presenter Name - TITLE OR TEASER OF PRESENTATION
 - Presenter Name - TITLE OR TEASER OF PRESENTATION
 - TBD - interested in presenting, sponsoring, or addressing the group?
 [Contact Mike Stewart](/about)